oluwasegun31/unknown-shop/README.md

 - Vite: Building and bundling the project.
 - Tailwind CSS: Styling the website with utility-first classes.
-- GSAP (GreenSock Animation Platform): Adding animations and interactivity.
+- GSAP (GreenSock Animation Platform): Adding animations and interactivity. (not implemented yet)
 - FakeStoreAPI: Simulating product data for testing and development.

 ## Contributing